In order to use our service, you will have to use the Secure Shell protocol (SSH) to connect to your capsul.

 After the SSH client connects to a server for the first time, it will record the server's IP address and public key in the ~/.ssh/known_hosts file.
 All subsequent connections will simply check the public key the server presents against the public key it has recorded in the ~/.ssh/known_hosts file.
 If the two public keys match, the connection will continue without prompting the user, however, if they don't match, the SSH client will display a scary warning message:

 This is why it's called Trust On First Use: SSH protocol assumes that when you type yes in response to the prompt during your first connection, you really did verify that the server's public key fingerprint matches.
-If you type yes here without checking the server's host key somehow, you could add an attackers public key to the trusted list in your ~/.ssh/known_hosts file; if you type yes blindly, you are completely disabling all security of the SSH connection.
-It can be fully man-in-the-middle attacked & you are vulnerable to surveillance, command injection, even emulation/falsification of the entire stream.
+If you type yes here without checking the server's host key somehow, you could add an attackers public key to the trusted list in your ~/.ssh/known_hosts file; if you type yes blindly, you are technically vulnerable to a man-in-the-middle attack.
+Such an attack could silently surviel your connection, inject commands, even emulate / falsify the entire SSH session.
 Will anyone actually attack you like that?
-Who knows.
-Personally, I'd rather not find out.
+Probably not, because such an attack would be difficult to hide from someone who knows where to look.
+Personally, however, I'd rather not fuck around and find out.
+I'd rather find a way to prove to myself that my first SSH connection to a new server is secure, even if it's a potentially ephemeral virtual machine like a capsul.

 So what are technologists to do?
 Most cloud providers don't "provide" an easy way to get the SSH host public keys